TetraxZ/BfBB-Practice-Mod/README.md

 # Known Issues

--Pressing a reset level button with a textbox on screen (character, press R, yellow text, etc) will crash the game.
+ Pressing a reset level button with a textbox on screen (character, press R, yellow text, etc) will crash the game.

--Pressing Start doesn't unpause the game.
+ Pressing Start doesn't unpause the game.
 Yeah idk why this doesn't work I'm blaming Heavy Iron